Neurodiagnostic Technologist Schools

 Mayo Clinic

-The Mayo Clinic, located in Rochester, Minnesota, is one of the top healthcare schools as listed by the U.S. News and World Report (2021).
+The Mayo Clinic, located in Rochester, Minnesota, is one of the top healthcare schools listed by the U.S. News and World Report (2024).
 The clinical neurophysiology program at the Mayo Clinic admits only up to eight students per year.

 In addition, students who complete this program receive an AS degree from the Rochester Community and Technical College and a certificate.
 The 24-month program requires students to have a high school diploma and coursework in biology and algebra.